mohammadsadra/mohammadsadra/README.md

 ### About me

 Here are some ideas to get you started:
-- 📚 I'm currently a computer engineering student at [Amirkabir University of Technology](aut.ac.ir).
+- 📚 I'm currently study at [Amirkabir University of Technology](aut.ac.ir).
 - 🔭 I’m currently working on mobile development
 - 🌱 I’m currently learning flutter and swift
 - 💬 Ask me about angular :)